 Package 'preventr'

-Title: An Implementation of the AHA PREVENT Equations
+Title: An Implementation of the PREVENT and Pooled Cohort Equations

 Authors: Martin Mayer [aut, cre, cph]